 Contact 3–5 solar companies to receive free, detailed quotes.
 Quotes should clearly explain all costs and specify the exact solar components included.
 By comparing multiple quotes, you can identify the most cost-effective option for you.

 Top-notch solar installations should come with strong workmanship and performance warranties.
 A workmanship guarantee covers installation defects, such as poor wiring, cracks in the panels, or poor alignment.
 A performance guarantee ensures a minimum energy output.
-Comprehensive warranties show that a solar company believes in its work.
+Comprehensive guarantees show that a solar company believes in its work.

 Incentive Type: Property Tax Incentive